► The wildest wings and aero: a gallery

-► Our guide to the biggest aero mods
+► Our guide to the biggest car aero mods

-If you're feeling the pressure as the world grinds to a halt with the coronavirus, take a moment to enjoy Wing Wednesday, as we celebrate some of the most outrageous spoilers, wings, ducktails and other aero addenda.
+If you're feeling the pressure as the world's on coronavirus lockdown, take a moment to enjoy Wing Wednesday, as we celebrate some of the most outrageous spoilers, wings, ducktails and other aero addenda.

 The M-Sport Ford World Rally Team Ford Fiesta WRC car